Strategy & Governance

 The Problem Is Not the Renewal.
 It Is the Missing Decision Window

-By the time many teams realize a contract is coming up, the real decision window is already gone.
+By the time many nonprofit teams realize a contract is coming up, the real decision window is already gone.

 If a vendor requires 30, 60, or 90 days' notice, waiting until the renewal month usually means you are no longer choosing freely.
 You are reacting under pressure.